1940s – mid 1970s

 In 1984, Dave Hobbs replaced Cross, who moved north to Scotland, as Director of Swimming, a position he was to hold for almost 30 years.
 Dave was instrumental in the club’s huge expansion between 1989 and 1995 and then maintained the standard and size of the club until his retirement in 2012.

 In 2015, Matt Heathcock took over as Head Coach.
 During Matt's tenure the club restructured, instigated a novices gala and continued to grow and produce some outstanding results, including reaching the National Final of the Arena Junior Inter-League competition in 2017.

 Adam Taylor joined the club as Head Coach in December 2017 when Matt relocated to the south coast for family reasons.

 Today the club runs all out of school teaching for the London Borough of Camden, which has not only assisted in increasing club member numbers but has also helped subsidise many young competitive swimmers.

 The club's main priority, lies in helping all swimmers, whatever their level, to maximise their potential.
-Hundreds of children are still trying out for the competitive squads every year and those who make the grade are progressing well along the club’s pathway all the way to Elite Squad under the tutelage of the Head Coach.
+Hundreds of children are still trying out for the competitive squads every year and those who make the grade are progressing well along the club’s pathway all the way to the Performance Gold squad under the tutelage of the Head Coach.